 See below an example from the trainer’s notes of one of our course materials.

-You will also find the same explanation as part of the notes under each PowerPoint slide and you will need to scroll all the way to the bottom of the notes to see the suggestion on how to use an activity online.
+You will also find the same explanation as part of the notes under each PowerPoint slide and you will need to scroll all the way to the bottom of the notes to see the suggestions on how to use an activity online.

 See below an example from one of our course materials slides.